NU-MECH-ENG-495/vr-hand-tracking/Proposal.md

    Convert 3D positions or quaternions into meaningful angles for each finger segment.

 3. **Real-Time Visualization**
-   Display angles in a VR overlay with minimal performance impact.
+   Display angles in a local window that matches joint angle read from VR headset

 4. **Data Logging**
    Store angle data for offline analysis or debugging (CSV/JSON).